-The second reason for issuing shares to your wife or husband is when they earn a lot less than you do, and you want to take advantage of their tax allowance.
+The second reason is when they earn a lot less than you do, and you want to take advantage of their tax allowance.
 This way you can pay more money out of the company in dividends (and maybe when you sell the company) without having to give so much to the taxman.

 A good accountant can advise you on how to go about it within the law, and how you can pay your partner without getting into trouble.
-Don’t just go issuing the shares without checking with a reputable accountant, as this is an area that HMRC regularly chases people for if they think you’ve been too greedy or generous to your partner.
+Don’t just go issuing the shares without checking with a reputable accountant.
+This is an area that HMRC regularly chases people for if they think you’ve been too greedy or generous to your partner.

 Here are some areas to think about if you’re thinking about giving shares and equity away

 - How much of the company are you giving to someone else?
 And if you end up giving shares again in the future, to other people and investors, how much are you going to end up with?